Calentre/calentre-client/README.md

 <img src = "https://github.com/fiizzy/calentre/blob/main/doc/images/logo.png?raw=true"  >

-# Calentre 📅💰
+# Calentre-Client 📅💰

-Welcome to Calentre, the open-source alternative to Calendly! 🌟 Manage your appointments, get paid, and enjoy the scheduling experience.
+"Welcome to the Client (invitee) side of Calentre.
+This repo contains the code that allows on invitee (client) to book a meeting based on the schedule of the admin (meeting owner)"

 ## Table of Contents 📚